Theoretically Grounded Framework for LLM Watermarking: A Distribution-Adaptive Approach: Jointly Optimal Watermarking Scheme and Detector

 \end{small} \end{theorem}

-Theorem \ref{Thm: universal min typeII} shows that, for any watermarked LLM, the fundamental performance limits of watermark detection depend on the original NTP distribution of the LLM.
-When the original $Q_{X_1^T}$ has lower entropy, the best achievable detection error increases.
-This hints that it is inherently difficult to detect low-entropy watermarked text.
-However, by allowing higher distortion $\epsilon$, the watermarked LLM has more capacity to reduce the detection error again.
-Figure \ref{Fig: marginal} shows an illustration.
-Moreover, we find that $\beta_1^*(Q_{X_1^T},\alpha,\epsilon)$ matches the minimum Type-II error from \citet[Theorem 3.2]{huang2023towards}, which is optimal under a specific detector but not universally.
-Our results demonstrate that $\beta_1^*(Q_{X_1^T},\alpha,\epsilon)$ is the universally minimum Type-II error for all detectors and watermarking schemes, indicating their detector is within the set of optimal detectors.
+The proof of Theorem \ref{Thm: universal min typeII} is deferred to Appendix \ref{App: pf of Thm: universal min typeII}.
+Theorem \ref{Thm: universal min typeII} shows that, for any watermarking scheme, the fundamental limits of detection performance depend on the original NTP distribution of the LLM.
+When the original $Q_{X_1^T}$ is more concentrated (low entropy), the minimum achievable detection error increases.
+This hints that it is inherently difficult to watermark low-entropy text.
+However, increasing the allowable distortion $\epsilon$ can enhance the capacity for reducing detection errors, as illustrated in Figure \ref{Fig: marginal}.
+Moreover, we find that $\beta_1^*(Q_{X_1^T},\alpha,\epsilon)$ matches the minimum Type-II error from \citet[Theorem 3.2]{huang2023towards}, which is notably optimal for their specific detector.
+Our results, however, establish that this is the universally minimum Type-II error across all possible detectors and watermarking schemes, indicating that their detector belongs to the set of optimal detectors described below.

-\paragraph{Optimal type of detectors and watermarking schemes.} Since we have established the universally minimum Type-II error, a natural question arises: what is the \emph{optimal type of detectors} that achieve this minimum (for all $Q_{X_1^T}$ and $\epsilon$)?
-As it turns out, the optimal detectors have very simple structure.
-Formally, let $\Gamma^*$ be the set of all detectors $\gamma$ satisfying $\gamma(X_1^T,\zeta_1^T)= \mathbbm{1}\{X_1^T=g(\zeta_1^T)\}$ for some surjective function $g:\calZ^T\to \cV^T$.

-\begin{theorem}[(Informal Statement) Optimal type of detectors and watermarking schemes] The set of all optimal detectors that achieve the minimum Type-II error $\beta_1^*(Q_{X_1^T},\alpha, \epsilon)$ in Theorem \ref{Thm: universal min typeII} for all text distribution $Q_{X_1^T}\in\calP(\calV^T)$ and distortion level $\epsilon \ge 0$ is precisely $\Gamma^*$.
-The detailed construction of the optimal watermarking scheme is provided in Appendix \ref{App: pf of Thm: optimal detector}. \end{theorem}

-Using a toy example in Figure~\ref{Fig: watermarking}, we now illustrate how to construct the optimal watermarking schemes, where